 Contraindications for Males is Conflicting

 Andrographis has shown to reduce Male fertility in Winstar rats (R).

-Dry leaf powder of Andrographis dosed at 20mg/day for 60 days caused sperm production to stop, and generally altered the health of the male reproduction organs (R).
+Dry leaf powder of Andrographis dosed at 20mg/day for 60 days caused sperm production to stop, and generally altered the health of the male reproductive organs (R).

 Administration of 50mg/kg andrographolide to male mice once daily up to 8 weeks had no significant effects on sperm quality.
 During week four, blood testosterone levels actually increased compared to controls (R).